alexbigkid/abkEnv/README.md

 - to customize your powerline 10k prompt, execute: p10k configure
 - follow the p10k config steps to your liking
 - the p10k configuration is saved in the file: ~/.p10k.zsh
 - the p10k is initialization is happening in the ~/.zshrc.
-Youwill see p10k line added after executing: p10k configure
+You will see p10k line added after executing: p10k configure

 ### MacOS Terminal: custom theme and font configuration